 An initial notification of an injury can be made by lodging an injury notification on-line*or by:

-• Completing the notification form and emailing it to Allianz First Report at email@example.com
+- Completing the notification form and emailing it to Allianz at email@example.com

-Once a notice of injury has been received, you are required to inform your employee of the right to claim workers compensation within 14 days by providing them with the prescribed notice for making a claim.
+Once a notice of injury has been received, you are required to inform your employee within 14 days, either verbally or in writing, of their right to make a claim for workers compensation.

 To make a claim for compensation